f4exb/sdrangel/Readme.md

 <h1>Supported hardware</h1>

+<h2>General</h2>

-<h2>Multiple device support</h2>
+<h3>Multiple device support</h3>

 From version 2 SDRangel can integrate more than one hardware device running concurrently.

-<h2>Transmission support</h2>
+<h3>Transmission support</h3>

-Transmission or signal generation support for eligible devices (BladeRF and HackRF) will be progressively introduced with the following roadmap:
+Transmission or signal generation support for eligible devices (BladeRF and HackRF) is progressively introduced with the following roadmap:

   - Phase 1: version 2.2.0: generation to file (File Sink) with AM modulator with simple sine modulation.
-Fixed sample rate of 48 kS/s (no interpolation)
+Fixed sample rate of 48 kS/s (no effective interpolation)
   - Phase 2: version 2.2.x: full baseband interpolation chain: in AM modulator and Up Channelizer.
   - Phase 3: version 2.3.0: FM and SSB modulators with audio file input
   - Phase 4: version 2.3.x: Audio (Mic) input support